Meet Your Professor

 - Can it be prevented?

-Peer review, writing, speaking at conferences, and working with a psychiatric hospital, she put out to her peers, “Is litigation a variable that prevents patients from recovery using usual therapeutic techniques?”
+Through peer review, writing, speaking at conferences, and working with a psychiatric hospital, she asked her peers, “Is litigation a variable that prevents patients from recovery using usual therapeutic techniques?”
 Support from peers led to the development of an 8-step protocol for counseling those undergoing extreme stress specifically associated with courtroom preparation and litigation.

-Bringing together the disabilities, the ADAAA in the courtroom, and exposing and lessening abusive behaviors contributing to the prevention of the court being a public health problem is her goal.
-With the use of Huffer’s 8-steps outlined again in her second book, Unlocking Justice, 2011, the judicial experience is improved for all who are involved in the court system.
-The risk to the health of the litigants with disabilities motivates Dr. Huffer to continue her work.
+Bringing together the disabilities, the ADAAA in the courtroom, and exposing and lessening abusive behaviors contributing to the prevention of the court being a public health problem, was her goal.
+With the use of Huffer’s 8-steps outlined again in her second book, Unlocking Justice, 2012, the judicial experience is improved for all who are involved in the court system.
+The risk to the health of the litigants with disabilities is what motivated Dr. Huffer.

 Books Dr. Huffer has written: